KyleBanks/RESTCache/README.md

 });
 ```

-#### EXPIRE
+#### <a name="expire"></a>EXPIRE

 Sets the expiry time on a key, in milliseconds, from the time the command is received.
-If an existing EXPIRE time is set on the specified key, it will be overwritten with the new EXPIRE time.
+If an existing EXPIRE time is set on the specified key, or a default expiry time has been set, it will be overwritten with the new EXPIRE time.

 ```node
 client.set('keyToExpire', 'valueToExpire', function(err, res) {